 Red Flags for Cognitive Decline

 Occasional forgetfulness is a normal part of aging, but there are red flags that signal a serious cognitive decline in an individual.
-Some of them are:
+Some of the serious memory loss challenges in seniors are:

 Normal Forgetting Versus Potential Memory Problems